adishesha09/adishesha09/README.md

 As the founder of [Spectra Studios](https://spectrastudios.co.za), I focus on delivering impactful solutions through a blend of creativity, technical skill, and user-centered design.
 I enjoy taking ideas from concept to launch, ensuring they are not only functional but also intuitive.

-- **Game Development**: 2D game design using tools like GameMaker Studio and Unity.
+- **Game Development**: Game Design and Development using tools like GameMaker Studio and Unity.
 - **Web Development**: Modern, responsive websites using HTML5, CSS3, and JavaScript.

 ### Skills & Tools